UN Climate Change Conference – COP 23 – University of Minnesota Perspectives

 US Climate Action Center

 I spent a lot of time in the US Climate Action Center, next door to the official COP23 campus.
 This is an unofficial delegation of leaders from various sectors of the US, led by major politicians, business executives, NGOs etc. This group was formed to show the rest of the world that many in the US still support the Paris Climate Agreement, and many sub-national entities in the US are doing their part to mitigate climate change in their areas of control.
-It has been inspiring to see the passion displayed by many of those Americans here in Bonn, but we know there is still much work to be done to reach the goal of limiting global warming to just 1.5-2.0 ‘C. Personally, I feel that developed countries such as the US should have to provide most of the effort for climate change mitigation, due to the fact that developed countries have caused the vast majority of the cumulative GHG emissions in world history.
-I feel that we all need to have empathy for Island Countries, such as our host Fiji, and other developing countries that are the most vulnerable to the devastating effect of climate change.
+It has been inspiring to see the passion displayed by many of those Americans here in Bonn, but we know there is still much work to be done to reach the goal of limiting global warming to just 1.5-2.0 ‘C. I feel that we all need to have empathy for Island Countries, such as our host Fiji, and other developing countries that are the most vulnerable to the devastating effect of climate change.

 Minnesota shares similarities of size and population to some smaller countries, such as Denmark in the EU.
 It’s clear that if smaller developed countries are able to make significant commitments to climate change mitigation, than Minnesota should be able to do so as well.
 Given the large amount of fortune-500 companies in MN, and the diverse range of economic sectors, Minnesota could have a broad impact on climate change mitigation.
 However, based on many conversations that I’ve had with Non-Americans here in Bonn, it’s clear that the world has lost some trust in the US in this aspect.
 Although due to Minnesota’s progressive energy and environmental policies, such as the bipartisan Minnesota Next Generation Energy Act of 2007, and our renewable energy partnership with entities in Germany, I think Minnesota is a good position within the US to be looked at as a leader in climate change mitigation.
 We can tell our fellow Minnesotans that small European countries with similar attributes to our state have had great success with climate action policies, while still maintaining economic growth, so there’s no reason why Minnesota can’t be successful with those policies as well.